Opinion | A war among Trump’s kids shows this family won’t let us move on

 No prominent potential Republican candidate for president in 2024 … has criticized Mr. Trump for his refusal to acquiesce to the transition of power.
 Most have stayed silent or given Mr. Trump, who has spoken privately about running again in four years, latitude and support without parroting his most baseless conspiracies.

 A lot of euphemisms have been employed to describe this sort of thing — Republicans are “giving Trump space” to “process his loss,” and so forth.
-But what it really means is that in some form or other, Republicans who don’t want to alienate the Trump movement will have to tip-toe around the question of whether his loss was legitimate for years to come.
+But what it really means is that, in some form or other, Republicans who don’t want to alienate the Trump movement will have to tiptoe around the question of whether his loss was legitimate for years to come.

 This is already being used to motivate Republican voters, right now.
-Senate Majority Leader Mitch McConnell is feeding the falsehood that the outcome remains unknown to keep Trump voters energized in the Georgia runoffs that will determine Senate control.
+Senate Majority Leader Mitch McConnell (R-Ky.) is feeding the falsehood that the outcome remains unknown to keep Trump voters energized in the Georgia runoffs that will determine Senate control.
 This is widely being reported as just another campaign tactic.

-What’s more, since the refusal to concede requires stalling the transition to give it believability, all this could have long term practical consequences:
+What’s more, since the refusal to concede requires stalling the transition to give it believability, all this could have long-term practical consequences:

 The president-elect’s team is concerned that it is being shut out of planning for the vaccine distribution, a huge undertaking that the incoming administration expects to inherit the moment Mr. Biden is sworn in.
 His advisers said they have not had access to the details of Warp Speed, the project that has vaccine distribution planning well underway, and understand little about its workings.